CROSSING INTO UZBEKISTAN

 KHIVA

-I planned to spend a few hours in Khiva, take the night train to Bukhara, and stay a night there, in Samarkand, and in Tashkent.
-This still leaves me having plenty of time for my flight to Bangkok before going to Bhutan.
+I planned to spend a few hours in Khiva, take the night train to Bukhara, stay a night there, and then in Samarkand, and in Tashkent.
+This still leaves me plenty of time for my flight to Bangkok before going to Bhutan.

-I didn’t have much expectations of Khiva because I didn’t know what to expect but it was stunning and a place that remained relatively untouched.
-There were countless weddings and the guests were getting the bride to look towards my camera as opposed the her own photographers!!
+I didn’t have many expectations of Khiva because I didn’t know what to expect, but it was stunning and a place that remained relatively untouched.
+There were countless weddings, and the guests were getting the bride to look towards my camera as opposed to her own photographers!!

 KHIVA….